Partnerships for cooperation

 Based on this logic, two types of partnerships are offered to organisations to work, learn and grow together:

-These two types of partnerships are presented in detail in the next pages.
-The information included in the two sections will help you to choose the type of partnership that suits best the profile and structure of your organisation and your project ideas.
+These two types of partnerships are presented in detail in the following pages.
+The information included in the upcoming two sections will help you to choose the type of partnership that best suits the profile and structure of your organisation and your project ideas.

 Which activities are typically carried out by partnerships for cooperation?